hulop/hulop.github.io/_includes/en/message.md

 **Welcome to NavCog Support page**

-* We are planning to publish map for COREDO Muramachi at Feb.
+* We are planning to publish map for Nihonbashi Muramachi Area at Feb.
 8th, 2017